-O&M specialists conduct initial and ongoing comprehensive assessments of individuals' travel skills and needs.
-The assessment process includes interviews with individuals, family members, and other people who interact with them; review of medical records; evaluation of travel skills using formal and informal tools; evaluation of auditory perception and other sensory systems; and evaluation of current and future travel needs.
-When appropriate, O&M specialists may recommend assessments by other professionals (e.g., audiologists, counselors).
-Assessment results guide subsequent O&M goals and services.
+Qualified O&M specialists conduct initial and ongoing comprehensive assessments of individuals' travel skills and needs.
+New O&M assessments need to be conducted with changes in vision, transitions in environment, and as the needs of the individual dictate.
+The assessment process includes interviews with individuals and other people who interact with them (e.g., family members, teachers, caregivers, support staff); review of medical records (including medications); evaluation of travel skills using formal and informal tools; evaluation of auditory perception and other sensory systems; and evaluation of current and future travel needs.
+Assessment results are used to determine eligibility for O&M services and to guide subsequent O&M goals.
+When appropriate, O&M specialists may recommend assessments by other professionals (e.g., audiologists, counselors, physical therapists).